Qijin - Kaohsiung, Taiwan

 I overestimated how well I could handle heat.
 I had planned to go hiking, but the moment I stepped out of my air-conditioned hotel, I changed my mind.
-The forecast predicted over 33°C, and by 9 a.m., it was already a scorching 27°C. For some reason, I chose to walk across town instead of taking the train to the ferry terminal for Cijin Island.
+The forecast predicted over 33°C, and by 9 a.m., it was already a scorching 27°C. For some reason, I chose to walk across town instead of taking the train to the ferry terminal for Qijin Island (旗津).
 The streets had little shade, and by the time I arrived, I was already overheated.

 Next, I hiked up to the Kaohsiung Lighthouse for a beautiful panoramic view.
 From there, I followed a trail to Cihou Fort, built in the 19th century to guard the harbor.
 Most shaded spots were already taken—either by people or stray dogs.

-After admiring the fort, I headed to Cijin Beach, but it was too hot to stay long.
-I continued on to Cijin Tunnel, a former military site from the Japanese colonial era that's now a scenic walkway.
+After admiring the fort, I headed to Qijin Beach, but it was too hot to stay long.
+I continued on to Qijin Tunnel, a former military site from the Japanese colonial era that's now a scenic walkway.
 With the heat wearing me down, I made my way back to the ferry and then took the train back to the hotel this time—no more walking.

 Difficulty: Easy